Larry D

-Lawrence Jones (born January 25, 1984) is an American professional wrestler and promoter.
-He is best known for his time with Impact Wrestling, where he performed under the ring name Larry D.
+Lawrence Jones (born January 25, 1984) is an American professional wrestler and promoter, currently working for independent circuit.
+He is best known for his time with Impact Wrestling, where he performed under the ring name Larry D. He is also the owner of promotions Generation Next Pro Wrestling (GNPW).

 Professional wrestling career

 Impact Wrestling (2019–2022)

 On October 19, 2019, Larry D lost to Acey Romero in the main event of Impact Wrestling's All Glory special.
 On February 22, 2020, at Sacrifice, Romero teamed up with Larry D to defeat oVe (Dave Crist and Madman Fulton).

 Larry D solidified his partnership with Romero on the March 31 episode of Impact!, forming a tag team called "XXXL".
 On the April 14 episode of Impact!, they made their debut in a four-way tag team match against The Rascalz (Dez and Wentz), Reno Scum (Adam Thornstowe and Luster the Legend) and TJP and Fallah Bahh, the latter winning after TJP pinned Thornstowe.
 The following week on Night 1 of Rebellion, they fought in a three-way tag team match against The Rascalz and TJP and Fallah Bahh, the former winning after Dez pinned Larry D. On the May 5 episode of Impact!, the team picked up their first televised win by defeating oVe.
 The following months saw XXXL lose matches against the likes of TJP and Fallah Bahh, Reno Scum and The Deaners (Cody and Cousin Jake), the latter of which they beat up after losing to them in their second encounter.

 On the July 28 episode of Impact!, Larry D joined with Romero and a bunch of wrestlers in the reality show Wrestle House.
 On the August 11 episode of Impact!, he was put under a love spell by Rosemary that irked Romero, leading to a match that Larry D won after delivering a knockout punch.
 During both nights of Emergence, Larry D became infatuated with Rosemary and went on a date, causing John E. Bravo to become jealous and challenge him to a match, which Larry D won.
 On the September 1 episode of Impact!, XXXL continued their feud with The Deaners by brawling all around the house, ending with Susie confronting Cousin Jake for breaking the truce between the two teams and "winning" the match.
 Larry D and the rest of the Wrestle House cast returned to the Impact Zone during Knockouts Champion Deonna Purrazzo's Black Tie Affair.
 On the September 15 episode of Impact!, XXXL continued their Wrestle House rivalry with The Deaners, defeating them in a tag team match.
 At Victory Road, they faced The Rascalz in a losing effort after Dez landed the Final Flash on Larry D, and failed to beat them again on the October 6 episode of Impact!.